-The Delta variant is >99% of infections in the US and has rapidly out-competed all other variants here and around the world.
+other variants here and around the world.
 Vaccines remain highly effective against severe disease caused by the delta variant, though less effective against milder infections.

-The delta variant is 2-4 times as infectious as the original strain, has a shorter incubation period of 3 days, and may cause more severe illness and death.
-It is the fastest spreading respiratory virus in recorded history.
+The delta variant is 2-4 times as infectious as the original strain and may cause more severe illness and death.
 People with delta infections have much higher viral loads compared to infections with previous strains.
-Being vaccinated reduces the risk of infection by $\sim$ 3-5x, reduces the risk of serious illness and death from delta infection by $\sim$ 10-29x and reduces the time of viral shedding by
+Being vaccinated reduces the risk of infection by ~3-5x, reduces the risk of serious illness and death from delta infection by ~10-29x and reduces the time of viral shedding by ~2x.

-~2x.
 Universal vaccination combined with masking and distancing is necessary to reduce spread.

 The delta variant very rapidly became the dominant strain in the US in the summer of 2021, quickly overtaking other variants.
 With its high transmissibility, the delta variant is still outrunning all the other variants, even the ones that may be more vaccine/immune evasive such as beta, gamma or mu.
-The delta variant was 99.9% of the COVID cases sequenced in the US as of November 13, up from around 50% at the beginning of July.
-In California, the delta variant was 98.1% of variants sequenced as of October 21, up from 53% on June 21 and from 6% on May 21.
+The delta variant was 99.7% of the COVID cases sequenced in the US as of October 16, up from around 50% at the beginning of July.
+In California, the delta variant was 99.8% of variants sequenced as of October 21, up from 53% on June 21 and from 6% on May 21.